Skip to main content

 Launceston Distillery is open Monday to Saturday 10am-4pm.
 Visit the distillery website to book the 1hr tour, which includes a tasting, or a 20min cellar door tasting if you’re short on time for a tipple.

 Launceston is your gateway to northern Tasmania.
-Explore heritage towns and museums, hit harvest markets or snowy slopes, hold a seahorse in your hand, head underground on a cave tour, hike, bike, or hover in the air above Cataract Gorge under a starry sky, there are plenty of things to do in winter.
+Explore heritage towns and museums, hit harvest markets or snowy slopes, hold a seahorse in your hand, head underground on a cave tour, hike, bike, or hover in the air above Cataract Gorge under a starry sky, there's plenty to do.

-Treat your tastebuds to Off Season food and drink offers, from worldclass wines and whiskies to winter feasts and working truffle farm hunts.
-Take a trip through the Tamar Valley or along a Tasting Trail, and see other local Tasmanian food and drink experiences around the island.
+Treat your tastebuds, from worldclass wines and whiskies to winter feasts and working truffle farm hunts.
+Take a trip through the Tamar Valley or along a Tasting Trail.
+You're spoilt for choice.

 Tasmania has more than 70 whisky distilleries across the state.
 Follow the Tasmanian whisky and spirits trail to discover some of the famed names and award-winning drops, or check out some of the other spirits and breweries making a name for themselves.